Assistant Professor of Human Biology

 Her work has focused on the structural biology of protein complexes involved in HIV infection and cell division.
 Her research interests include microbiology, molecular biology, microscopy, and biological illustration/animation.
 She is also passionate about diversity issues and traveling.

-When the HIV virus was first identified as the cause of AIDS, people never imagined there would still be no cure 30 years later.
+When the HIV virus was first identified as the cause of AIDS, people never imagined there would still be no cure 35 years later.
+What's happened in all that time?
+What is taking so long?
 In this seminar, we will read about the milestones of HIV research and discuss why finding a cure or vaccine has proven to be very difficult.
 Students can expect to learn about the life cycle of the HIV virus, methods of transmission, current tools for research, and social and political issues associated with the epidemic.
 We will examine different approaches to studying HIV and assess what is still unknown about its biology.
-At the end of the course, students will use what they have learned to develop their own ideas for curing AIDS.
+Taking this course qualifies you to apply for the Thailand short-term field course offered by Megan Dobro and GEO in the summer.
+A fair warning: this is a science course taught by a biologist, with a bit of a social science lens.
+Students should be willing to study beginner molecular biology in this course.

 This course will examine the structures and processes that contribute to the inner-workings of the cell.
 This knowledge helps to inform many other fields, and is vital in understanding our bodies.
 We will develop this knowledge through paired seminar and laboratory sections.
 Students will complete independent research projects to examine one aspect of the cell, and will communicate the results in oral and written formats.
 Much of the lab work will take place in smaller groups outside of the scheduled class time, so students should expect to spend more hours outside of class compared to other courses.
 There will be frequent readings and problem sets required to keep up with the material.